filecoin-project/devgrants/open-grant-proposals/open-proposal-Launderette Tracker.md

 1)Kirei Launderette Solutions would like to use a decentralized cloud storage powered by filecoin to store the student details and wash cycles.
 As the details are stored in a decentralized storage, it increases the trust and security for the data.
 This will make sure that sensitive information like student data is not leaked by hackers (which can adversely effect the reputation of the firm).
 Also University officials can be sure that wash cycle data they are checking is not tampered with.

-2) The images of the clothes will be taken at the time of weighing(when customer brings in the soiled clothes) and also at the time of delivery.
+2)The images of the clothes will be taken at the time of weighing(when customer brings in the soiled clothes) and also at the time of delivery.
 This will be stored in filecoin decentralized storage.
 These images can be used as a reference when students claim lost or damaged clothes.

 ## Value